1jour1vin

 Robert Parker - Wine Advocate

-Rated in 2022 (Wine producer recommended by Robert Parker - The Wine Advocate)
+2022-Rated Estate (Wine producer recommended by Robert Parker—The Wine Advocate)

 About the estate:

 Jean-Étienne Chermette continues to craft one of the region’s most reliable portfolios at this landmark estate in southern Beaujolais.
-As I’ve noted before, old vines, meticulous yet traditional winemaking, and aging in large oak casks form the foundation of the approach here.
-The young Chermette, who has simultaneously launched his own label—discussed in this feature—reminded me that the estate obtained Terra Vitis certification in 2018, which is definitely a step in the right direction.
-The 2021 vintage here, as elsewhere, marks a return to a lighter, more ethereal, and succulent style of Beaujolais than the recent hot and dry vintages have tended to offer, but here, these qualities do not come at the expense of flavor or substance.
+As I’ve written before, old vines, meticulous yet traditional winemaking, and aging in large oak casks are the cornerstones of the approach here.
+The young Chermette, who has also launched his own label—discussed in this feature—reminded me that the estate earned Terra Vitis certification in 2018, which is definitely a step in the right direction.
+The 2021 vintage here, as elsewhere, marks a return to a lighter, more ethereal, and more succulent style of Beaujolais than the recent hot, dry vintages have tended to offer—but here, these qualities do not come at the expense of flavor or substance.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France